VFL/AFL Premiers

-Currently the top eight teams in the AFL competition play off in the finals, eventually with a grand final match usually played in the last week of September.
+Currently the top eight teams in the AFL competition play off in the finals, culminating with a grand final match usually played in the last week of September.
 Read about the AFL finals system.
-Below are the winners of the Grand Final since the first one in 1898, over 120 years ago.
+Below are the winners of the Grand Final since the first one in 1898, over 125 years ago.

-Collingwood have played in the most Grand Finals.
-Essendon and Carlton have been premiers 16 times, Collingwood 15.
-Only one team have won four consecutive grand finals, Collingwood in 1927, 1928, 1929 and 1930.
+Collingwood has played in the most Grand Finals, 45, winning 16 of them.
+Collingwood, Essendon and Carlton have each been premiers 16 times.
+Only one team has won four consecutive grand finals, Collingwood in 1927, 1928, 1929 and 1930.
+Gold Coast is the only current team not to have played in a grand final.

-The 2017 winner Richmond completed the greatest 12-month turnaround in AFL history, after finishing 13th on the ladder in 2016, the Tigers won their first premiership in 37 years in 2017.
-In 2020, they again won the grand final
+The 2017 winner Richmond completed the greatest 12-month turnaround in AFL history.
+After finishing 13th on the ladder in 2016, the Tigers went on to win their first premiership in 37 years in 2017.
+In 2020, they again won the grand final.

 List of AFL Grand Final Winners